gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/publish-procedure.md

 - name the post like: **GNU MCU Eclipse OpenOCD v0.10.0-20160110-dev released**.
 - as `download_url` use the generic `https://github.com/gnu-mcu-eclipse/openocd/releases/` (will be updated later after the release is created)

-## Update the release post with the MD5 sums
+## Update the release post with the SHA sums

 Copy/paste the build report at the end of the post as